mckinseyacademy/mcka-theme/docs/SetupNotes.md

     sudo su - apros # The prompt should now say you're logged in as apros@ mkdir venvs
     virtualenv venvs/mcka_apros
-    # Standard warnings about curling to bash apply.
-    gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
-    bash <(curl -sSL https://get.rvm.io) stable
-    # This will automatically be sourced on the next login.
-    source /edx/app/apros/.rvm/scripts/rvm
-    # If this fails for some reason, it should give you a list of
-    # things to install with apt.
-    rvm install ruby-1.9.3 --autolibs=read-fail
-    rvm use 1.9.3 --default

 Edit the user's .bashrc file in your favorite editor.
 Add the lines:

-    source ~/venvs/mcka_apros/bin/activate  # Use the Apros Python environment. source ~/.rvm/scripts/rvm # Load RVM into a shell session *as a function*
+    source ~/venvs/mcka_apros/bin/activate  # Use the Apros Python environment.

 ...at the top, before anything else.
 After the line `[ -z "$PS1" ] && return` add: